Taylor Swift ‘declined Meghan Markle’s personal letter’ to appear on Archetypes

 Spotify ended its £15.7m-deal with the Sussexes earlier this month

-Taylor Swift reportedly declined to appear on Meghan’s Spotify podcast Archetypes despite receiving a “personal letter” from the Duchess of Sussex.
+Taylor Swift reportedly declined to appear on Meghan Markle’s Spotify podcast Archetypes despite receiving a “personal letter” from the Duchess of Sussex.

 After stepping down from their roles as senior members of the royal family, Prince Harry and Meghan signed multiple high-value content creation deals with entertainment giants including the Swedish audio streaming company and Netflix.